USMNT Power Rankings: Who will make the 2026 World Cup squad?

 Adams is the quintessential leader and there's no reason to believe the U.S. will need to look anywhere else when it comes to their captaincy.
 Few players embody the spirit of the national team quite like Adams, who is ferocious, unafraid and, perhaps most importantly, mature beyond his years.

 Since joining Leeds, he's grown into a spectacular defensive midfielder and has taken his game to a new level in the Premier League.
-Now, we'll just have to see if Adams and Leeds remain there as they have a relegation fight on their hands.
+Now, we'll just have to see if Adams and Leeds remain there as they have a relegation fight on their hands, one which the midfielder will not take part in due to a hamstring injury that could knock him out of big games this summer.

 #3 Weston McKennie